Let us help you make the most of your visit to Canada’s biggest city with this list of the best things to do in Toronto!

 A city this big of course has so much to offer its visitors so you’ll want to make sure that you have a list of things to do in Toronto.

-Or maybe it’s exploring the city’s amazing bar & restaurant scene or wandering through museums.
+Or maybe it’s exploring the city’s amazing bar & restaurant scene or wandering through museums like the Royal Ontario Museum.

-Perhaps you’re more interested in some Toronto day trips to get out of the city for a bit.
+Perhaps you’re more interested in some Toronto day trips to get out of the city for a bit and explore the Toronto Islands or Niagara Falls.

 Whatever you choose to do in Toronto will be great!